lightyagami/yet-another-covid19-visualization/README.md

 Display the data of all countries and shows active cases and dead of top 5 countries.

-And of Top 5 states of India.
+And of Top 5 states of Russia.

 ### How to run it